douglatornell/UQAR-Winter-School/outline.rst

   * More bonus points for making it public and sharing the URL

 * What not to version control:
+  * Efemeral files that are products of compilation, LaTeX, etc.
-  * Some large binary files
+  * Some large binary files and images and PDFs
   * They require lots of memory to process; ~2x their size
   * A full copy is stored every time they are committed, so frequently changed binary files make the repo grow quickly
   * Less of an issue for "hard won" binary files that aren't changed often; e.g.
     * NEMO bathymetry, coordinates, mesh masks
     * Consider using a separate repo if you are developing bathymetry, and then commit the "final" version in your working model parameters repo

   * If they aren't under version control, they need to be backed up, redundantly